discordseedbot/botpackage_music/README.md

 ***
 __Pre-installation:__
 1. `npm install discord.js@12`
-Jokes on you dako it works on D.JS v12
+Jokes on you Darko it works on D.JS v12

 2. `ffmpeg installed` __correctly__ for your OS/env.
 Allows the bot to join voice as well as speak.

 3. `npm install node-opus` or `npm install opusscript`
 Required for voice.
-Discord.js _prefers_ node-opus.
+Discord.js _prefers_ node-opus, but `opusscript` is much more easy.

 __Installation:__
-* `npm i seedbot_addonmusic@latest`
+* `npm i sbpkg_music@latest`
 If you have troubles installing [join the SeedBot Discord Server](https://seedbot.xyz?p=discord) Note that the NPM version will be *slightly behind* the GitHub version.

 # Examples
 ***
-See [this page](https://github.com/discordseedbot/seedbot_addonmusic/blob/master/examples/examples.md) on the repo for examples.
+See [this page](https://github.com/discordseedbot/botpackage_music/blob/master/examples/examples.md) on the repo for examples.

 # Options & Config.
 ***